frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 **2 — Camera tuning.** Exposure, gain and threshold.
 Aim for a blob noise floor **under 0.30 px**; 0.60 is the limit. `Auto` sweeps for you.

+**3 — Lens / FOV.** Skip this on the stock 66° lens — it needs nothing here.
+If you fitted a wide or fisheye lens, the LED quad reaches the pipeline bent, the homography assumes a pinhole, and the calibration has nowhere to put a radially-varying error — so it must be corrected upstream, in the firmware, and this step configures that.
+Two ways: **Preset from FOV** (type the lens listing's field of view; good first approximation for fisheye lenses) or **Measure** — a guided 20-second sweep: stand ~2 m from the rig, feet planted, and slowly pan/tilt/roll so the LEDs travel out to the image edges.
+It fits both distortion models, applies the better one, and refuses honestly when the sweep did not cover enough of the frame to pin the answer. **Save to gun** persists it; it reloads at every boot.
+Know the trade: a wide lens lets you stand closer, but the shorter focal magnifies every noise source on screen.

-**3 — Aim calibration.** Five dots at each of two or three distances.
+**4 — Aim calibration.** Five dots at each of two or three distances.
 Aim, pull the trigger four times per dot.
 Stepping back between rounds is **required** — at one distance the boresight and the screen mapping cannot be separated, and the fit will refuse.
 It ends by sending the calibration to the gun and reading it back to confirm.

-**4 — Fine tune.** Lines the cursor up with your **iron sights**, which is not where the camera points.
-Shoot the ring, nudge with the four arrow buttons if needed, step back, repeat.
-Two positions are needed because a sight offset can be angular (grows with distance) or parallax (constant), and the wrong correction is worse than none. `LEAD ±` trades latency for overshoot — raise it while the cursor trails you, stop as soon as it overshoots when you reverse direction.
+**5 — Fine tune.** Lines the cursor up with your **iron sights**, which is not where the camera points.
+The full flow: shoot the ring, nudge with the arrows if needed, step back, repeat — two positions let it separate an angular offset (grows with distance) from a parallax one (constant), and the wrong correction is worse than none.
+The short flow: skip the ring entirely, nudge with the arrows until the cursor sits on your notch, and press **SAVE NOW** — that keeps exactly what you see as a constant offset from one position.
+Mixing them is
+safe: a ring shot only measures what is left after your nudges, so nothing is ever counted twice. `LEAD ±` trades latency for overshoot — raise it while the cursor trails you, stop as soon as it overshoots when you reverse direction.
 You will see a big difference here

-**5 — Verify.** Shoots a nine-point grid and reports the error of the pipeline alone against the error after the OS.
+**6 — Verify.** Shoots a nine-point grid and reports the error of the pipeline alone against the error after the OS.
 If the two agree, any remaining error is the calibration's, not your driver's.

 **F9** freezes the cursor while Studio is open, so the gun stops fighting you for the mouse.
-It is released automatically for steps 3 to 5 and restored when you quit.
+It is released automatically for steps 4 to 6 and restored when you quit.
 It is never saved — a power cycle always gives you the cursor back.

 ---